The Complete Guide to Finding the Healthiest Granola in 2025

 • Choc Chip: Revolutionary chocolate granola with only 2g added sugar (vs. 8-12g typical)

 The Research Investment: Our comprehensive market analysis, expert consultation, and nutritional optimization resulted in formulations that cost more to produce but deliver measurably superior health outcomes.
-At $1.38-1.46/oz, Brekky Mix reflects the true cost of meeting expert nutritional standards—something we discovered most brands aren't willing to invest in.
+At $1.38-1.46/oz ($16.50 - $17.50 per bag), Brekky Mix reflects the true cost of meeting expert nutritional standards—something we discovered most brands aren't willing to invest in.

 Why This Matters: When you choose Brekky Mix, you're not just getting granola—you're getting the result of extensive research into what healthy granola should actually be.
 Every ingredient choice, every nutritional target, and every formulation decision stems from evidence-based analysis of what works and what doesn't in this category.